Terms of Participation

 All trainees will work to an approved GPhC Foundation Training Year Training Plan.
-Employers should offer a training plan that is mapped to the performance standards and delivers the section 10 outcomes from the future pharmacist standards.
+Employers should offer a training plan that is mapped to the interim learning outcomes.
+The learning environment should meet principle two of the standards for registered pharmacies.

 All trainees and their tutors will sign a GPhC Learning Agreement

 All designated supervisors must comply with the GPhC Guidance* and have undertaken tutor (or education supervisor) training within the last three years